astronomer/docs/astro/start-your-astro-trial.md

 6. In the Cloud UI cluster creation screen, enter your Astro AWS account ID in **AWS Account ID**.

-7. In the **Region** list , select the region where your cluster will be hosted.
+7. In the **Region** list, select the region where your cluster will be hosted.
 For trials, Astronomer recommends choosing the region that's closest to you.

 8. Optional.
 Click **Advanced** and configure a VPC subnet range for Astro to connect to your AWS account through VPC peering.